-Deferred tax asset from tax losses - measurement; Notes 2, 3 and 23 to the financial statements
+Deferred tax asset from tax losses - measurement; Notes to financial statements 2, 3 and 22

 - The deferred tax asset recognized for the carryforward of unused tax losses, amounting to € 1,2 million, is based on the management estimate on future taxable profit considered probable, against which the unused tax losses can be utilized.
 Utilization of the deferred tax asset involves a risk that business and profitability may not develop in line with the company's initial forecasts - Due to uncertainty related to management forecasts the deferred tax asset is addressed as a key audit matter.